 The Soccer Section runs four distinct junior or youth programmes:

 Our Junior Soccer (or “Saturday”) programme focuses on players from 5 to 14 with the goal of providing training and matches for as many players as we can, and ensuring that players of all levels have fun and develop in line with their abilities and aspirations.
-We have 750 players in this programme including 150 girls.
-Coaching sessions are held on Saturday mornings from 7.30am – 1.00pm, with a small number of the more competitive/advanced U7-U12 players invited for additional training on Wednesday and/or Friday afternoons.
+We have 800 players in this programme including 185 girls.
+Coaching sessions are held on Saturday mornings from 7.30am – 1.00pm, with week day training options available for players.
 Our Saturday teams regularly compete in local leagues and competitions (Hong Kong Junior Football League for U7-U14 and HKFA Golden Generation League for U10 and U12) as well as touring to tournaments in the region.
 The season normally runs from September to May.

 Trials will take place in summer.
 If you have any enquiries please contact email@example.com.

 Our Lucky Mile Programme is an extension of our Junior Soccer Saturday programme and was established to ensure that our competitive Saturday players who do not play for our Youth Pathway programme have another avenue to play competitive football, especially when they become too old to participate in the Saturday leagues (which normally stops at U14).
 Lucky Mile have squads in Under 13, Under 14, Under 15, Under 16 and Under 18 which also compete in the HKFA HK Jockey Club Youth League.
 Players are selected from the pool of players registered in our Saturday programme.
 There are around 120 players in the Lucky Mile Programme.